ScooloV/bbpedia/docs/death_zone/new_inducements.md

 0-1 WIZARD INDUCEMENT:
 SLANN MAGE-PRIEST
-200,000 G0LD PIECES, AVAILABLE T0 ANY TEAM WITH THE 'LUSTRIAN SUPERLEAGUE' SPECIAL RULE *Servants of the near-mythical Old Ones, Slann Mage-* *priests are among the most ancient creatures in the* *known world and are easily the greatest magic users in*
+200,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'LUSTRIAN SUPERLEAGUE' SPECIAL RULE *Servants of the near-mythical Old Ones, Slann Mage-* *priests are among the most ancient creatures in the* *known world and are easily the greatest magic users in*